FOR THE CURIOUS

 We’re so delighted that the BBC will be recording a special edition of their thought-provoking podcast Four Thought where writers are invited to deliver a 13-minute thesis on an issue close to their heart.
 We know that this will be recorded on Friday afternoon and we are opening the gates nice and early to accommodate this.
-We also know that one of the speakers will be Louise Doughty, author of nine novels including Apple Tree Yard which was adapted for television with Emily Watson in the lead role.
+One of the speakers will be Louise Doughty, author of nine novels including Apple Tree Yard which was adapted for television with Emily Watson in the lead role.
 Louise will be joined by new writer Ashley Hickson-Lovence whose first book, The 392, depicts some characters who are instantly recognisable for anyone who has passed through Hackney, and for some who haven’t.

 Adele has written an awe-inspiring 19 best-selling novels over 19 years, covering romance, historical, domestic noir and psychological thrillers.
 Adele will be sharing her thoughts on the pros and cons of genre writing and whether it’s possible to break free of a genre once you start writing in it.
 We’re delighted to have the opportunity to listen to a writer at the top of her game.